 This deliverable develops a conceptual framework to define mixed farming systems at landscape level based on principles of landscape ecology.
+In this perspective, 'landscape' is understood as a heterogeneous land area comprising a mosaic of interacting ecosystems which are repeated in similar forms.
+For the purposes of this project and to align with the available data, we used the second level of administrative boundaries as a definition of a landscape, also known as NUTS2 boundaries (Nomenclature of Territorial Units for Statistics, Level 2).
 This conceptual framework considers that a network of farmers that provides a specific combination of crop and livestock activities takes place within a location where agricultural activities co-create the landscape yet are bounded by a context, these are constraining factors such as climate or geology that cannot be influenced by agriculture.